kindoflew/svelte-parallax/README.md

 <br/>

-The `<Parallax>` component is a container whose height will be the height of the viewport times the number of `sections`. `<ParallaxLayer>` components contain anything you want to be affected and are nested inside `<Parallax>`.
+The `<Parallax>` component is a container whose height will be the number of `sections` you choose multiplied by the `sectionHeight` (defaults to `window.innerHeight`, which should be good for most use cases). `<ParallaxLayer>` components contain anything you want to be affected and are nested inside `<Parallax>`.
 A simple set-up may look like this:

 ```html
 <script>